sdc-china/IDA-doc/_posts/2018-01-15-keter-package.md

 It is only needed when you want to configure monitoring[1] to have the monitoring feature.
 If you don't need it, you can leave them as-is.

 When you finish updating the properties, run **package.bat** to update the Keter war (e,g, *keter-web.war*) file under **build** folder.
 You need to define the **JAVA_HOME** variable and add the **$JAVA_HOME/bin** directory to your path before executing **package.bat**.

+**Notes**

+If you want to use db2 as Keter database,you can uncomment DB2 property configuration and comment mysql property configuration.